MannyLemos/tutorial-sidescroller-race/tutorial/sidescroller/activity4.md

 Leaving some time between opponents spawning is important for 2 reasons.<br>
 It allows players to potentially win the game.<br>
 It prevents other infinite loops from being starved of processing time.<br><br>
-We will be pausing for a random amount of time to add a layer of complexity for players.
+We will be pausing for a random amount of time to add a layer of complexity while dodging vehicles.
 ___
 1. Click the ``||loops:Loops||`` category.
 ___